Menithal/vpuppr/README.md

 * Rust 1.90+
 * Python 3.8+ (any 3.x version is probably fine)

-1. Run `python3 build.py` or `. build.sh`.
-	This will run `crate build` (debug) in `rust/` and move the resulting build to godot.
+1. In `rust/` run `crate build` (debug)
 2. Run `godot/`

-When ever updating the rust side, make sure to run the build script.
-This should automatically be hot reloaded on build.
+When ever updating the rust side, make sure to run the compile.
+Changes should be automatically reloaded into godot due to libvpuppr.gdextension configuration

 In order to build GDMP, follow the instructions in [that repo](https://github.com/j20001970/GDMP).